sysdiglabs/SETechAssessment/README.md

     - If you're building in the cloud, and you're new to the cloud, learn about security and billing alerts!
     - Turn off or scale down your cluster when you're not using it, but don't destroy it!
 3. Signup for a Sysdig Platform Trial (https://sysdig.com/company/free-trial-platform/)
-4. Install the Sysdig Agent(s) using the *Getting Started* interface
+4. Install the Sysdig Agent(s) to your Kubernetes cluster using the *Getting Started* landing page
 5. Install the classic *voting app* into your K8s cluster (https://github.com/dockersamples/example-voting-app)
+    - Clone the repo to your github
 6. Get Creative and build some stuff in Sysdig.
+    A. In Secure:
     - Scan the images being loaded, what do the results mean?
+    - Integrate IaC with the voting app in your github repo.
-    - Posture?
+    - Compliance?
 What's up with those?
+Scan your app with a benchmark.
+Submit a PR to the voting app repo.
     - Enable Runtime Policies, generate some noise (how might you do that?)
     - Activity audit!
 Why's that valuable?
+    B. In Monitor if you'd like:
+    - Advisor, anything showing up that looks interesting?
     - Build a PromQL query using the query builder in the explore section of Sysdig Monitor using metrics from the Voting App (bonus points if you use StatsD metrics in a PromQL query)
     - Build a dashboard with your query + static metrics from Sysdig that relate multipule things together
     - Add views to the dashboard that might be interesting to a user